Print Edition - 2017-05-07 | et cetera

 - Local level polls, if held successfully, will ensure a more vibrant exercise of democracy than ever before

-As of now, it looks as though the local level elections are really going to take place.
+May 7, 2017-As of now, it looks as though the local level elections are really going to take place.
 The country has seen a sea of changes in the two decades since the last local elections were held.
 The most important change is that a kingdom with a unitary model has been turned into a federal democratic republic.
 A new constitution has been promulgated after two Constituent Assembly (CA) elections, but its full implementation awaits three levels of elections: local, provincial and federal.

 The local level elections are necessary because they form the base of the federal pyramid.
 The constitution has stipulated that the transformation of the state from a unitary to a federal structure must be completed by January 21, 2018.
 The changes in the country so far are thus incomplete.
 Though the lack of trust among political parties has caused difficulties, the elections cannot be postponed indefinitely, and even the parties seem to feel the underlying urgency.
 Minor problems still require resolution, and if the parties in power and the opposition parties fail to resolve these problems at this stage, the country could come to be categorised as a failed state.
 Hopefully, Nepali leaders have the wisdom to avoid this danger.